IIBMErs/1st-IIBM-Networking-2020/index.md

 ## Description

-The "1st IIBM Networking 2020" is an instance to know each others research and increase interdisciplinary colaborations.
-Will be held on November 3rd virtually.
+The "1st IIBM Networking 2020" is an instance for researchers to present their investigations to an interdisciplinary group, and has the goal to foment collaborations between the assistants.

 ## Important dates

-Abstract/breakout/workshop submission deadline: **October/23**
+Abstract/workshop submission deadline: **October/23**

-Virtual event/stream: **November/03**
+Virtual event: **November/03**

 ## Register